TEDxGreenville 2020: Brain Candy (COVID Edition)

 TEDx Events are Organized Independently by Local Volunteers.

-In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that brings people together to share a TED-like experience.
+TEDx is a program of local, self-organized events that brings people together to share a TED-like experience in the spirit of ideas worth spreading.
 At a TEDx event, TEDTalks video and live speakers combine to spark deep discussion and connection in a small group.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
 (Subject to certain rules and regulations.)

 TEDxGreenville was the First TEDx Event in South Carolina.

 TEDxGreenville began when a diverse, passionate group of TED enthusiasts came together to bring an educational and inspirational experience to Upstate residents.
-The first annual conference launched to a sold-out crowd on March 5, 2010.
-The result was a brain-teasing, inspiration-filled, day-long event unlike anything Greenville had ever experienced.
+The first annual conference was launched to a sold-out crowd on March 5, 2010.
+The result was a brain-teasing, inspiration-filled, day-long event, unlike anything Greenville had ever experienced.
 Subsequent annual events have been just as popular and engaging.
-To get a feel for our past events, please browse TEDxTalks on YouTube where all the TEDxGreenville talks and performances are archived.
+To get a feel for our past events, please browse TEDxTalks on YouTube, where all the TEDxGreenville talks and performances are archived.
 We have over 16 million views of our talks on YouTube.

 2020 is the eleventh year for the TEDxGreenville annual conference.
-The program is comprised of speakers, performers, and TED Talk videos, with the goal of sparking deep discussion and connection among attendees.
+The program is comprised of speakers, performers, and TED Talk videos, to spark deep discussion and connection among attendees.
 There are typically 16 to 18 live presenters, most with connections to the Upstate, representing a vast range and breadth of experiences.

 TEDxGreenville has evolved into a movement, igniting passions and building bridges while highlighting the people and organizations that make the Upstate such an incredible place to live.